uscneps/Awesome-European-Tech/README.md

 # Awesome European Tech 🇪🇺

-There is an increasing demand to support European startups and companies that opt not to move their headquarters to the U.S. or other regions.
-Making Europe's tech sector stronger and boosting its economy are key steps to encourage innovation.
-European software and companies often follow different standards than those in the U.S, many of which also provide benefits to users.
-For instance:
+Below is an up-to-date list of recommended European projects, curated by the community with the goal of supporting and strengthening the European tech ecosystem.

+European software and companies often adhere to unique standards that provide significant benefits to users.
+These standards not only enhance user experience but also set a global benchmark for innovation, privacy, and sustainability.
+For example:

-- **GDPR Compliance**: European companies are required to adhere to the General Data Protection Regulation (GDPR), which guarantees stricter data privacy and security for users compared to U.S. standards.
-This has established a global benchmark for data protection.
+- **GDPR Compliance**: European companies are required to comply with the General Data Protection Regulation (GDPR), which ensures stricter data privacy and security for users compared to many other regions, including the U.S. This regulation has become a global gold standard for data protection.

-- **Sustainability Standards**: Numerous European companies emphasize eco-friendly practices, such as utilizing renewable energy or minimizing carbon footprints, which align with the EU’s Green Deal initiatives.
+- **Sustainability Standards**: Many European companies prioritize eco-friendly practices, such as utilizing renewable energy, reducing carbon emissions, and adopting circular economy principles.
+These efforts align with the EU’s ambitious Green Deal initiatives, making them leaders in sustainable innovation.

-Below is a list of recommended European products curated by the community.
-Before diving into the list, it’s worth checking out the following website that inspired this project: [European Alternatives](https://european-alternatives.eu/).
-Contributions are welcome, and anyone can submit a pull request to help expand the list.
+## Disclaimer

-**Disclaimer**: This project does not imply avoiding products from outside Europe.
-There are many outstanding global tools that are widely used and appreciated.
-The goal of this list is not to divide but to support European startups and projects that prioritize privacy, sustainability, and innovation.
-The aim is to strengthen the European tech ecosystem while fostering collaboration and inclusivity across borders.
-Together, we can build a more diverse and resilient global tech landscape.
+This project is not about excluding non-European products or tools.
+There are countless exceptional global solutions that are widely used and appreciated.
+The purpose of this list is to highlight and support European startups and projects that excel in areas like privacy, sustainability, and innovation.
+By doing so, we aim to strengthen the European tech ecosystem while fostering collaboration and inclusivity across borders.
+Together, we can contribute to a more diverse, resilient, and interconnected global tech landscape.

+Before exploring the list, we encourage you to visit the website that inspired this project: [European Alternatives](https://european-alternatives.eu/).

+## Contribute

+We welcome contributions from the community!
+Feel free to submit a pull request to help expand and improve the list.
 ### browsers
 - [Vivaldi](https://vivaldi.com/)
 - [Falkon](https://www.falkon.org/)